 No one wants to have a “surprised” expression and we are very careful to avoid excessive elevation of the eyebrows.

-A Brow Lift is a procedure that’s usually done on people aged about 40 to 60, where the skin and subcutaneous tissue of the forehead is raised, smoothing out forehead wrinkles and raising the eyebrows.
+A brow lift is a procedure that’s usually done on people about 40 to 60 years old, where the skin and subcutaneous tissue of the forehead is raised, smoothing out forehead wrinkles and raising the eyebrows.
 This gives us a more alert and youthful look.
 Extra tissue may be removed, and the skin is anchored in its new position, either with or without sutures.

 An endoscopic brow lift done using a narrow device called an endoscope, which is a small hollow tube with a camera and a light at the end of it.
 It can be inserted into small incisions.
 Dr. Fante can see on a TV monitor what he’s doing with the endoscope and can see the muscles and tissue under the skin to work safely through hidden incisions.

 This is the most current, state-of-the art technique for forehead and eyebrow lifts.
 It’s minimally invasive, and requires only 4-5 very small incisions behind the hairline.
 Due to the minimal amount of incisions required, the recovery period is minimized, as are the possibility of hair loss and numbness.